Altinn/plugin-node-custom-output/README.md

 ## Enabling/disabling the plugin

 After install, you may manually enable or disable the plugin by removing it from the `patternlab-config.json` file.
-Installation added a key called `plugin-node-pl-custom-output` to it.
+Installation added a key called `plugin-node-custom-output` to it.